Synapse Glossary¶

 Within Synapse, properties are individual elements that define a Form or (along with their specific values) that comprise a Node.
 Every property in Synapse must have a defined Type.

-See the Property section in the Data Model - Terminology document for additional detail.
+See the Property section in the Data Model Objects document for additional detail.

 Within Synapse, a derived property is a secondary property that can be extracted (derived) from a node’s primary